LeaseCrunch Blog

 Originally the GASB 87 effective date was December 15, 2019.
 In May 2020, due to pandemic-related hardships within governmental accounting, the GASB 87 effective date was delayed to June 15, 2021.

-Since that day, all leases have been documented as GASB 87 leases under the single model of lease accounting layed out in the GASB 87 declaration.
+Since that day, all leases fitting the definition have been documented under the single model of lease accounting layed out in GASB 87.

-One of the main reasons the Board initiated the project was to provide consistent accounting for all leases.
-By doing so, leases are more accurately categorized on accounting sheets as financings of the right to use an asset for a predetermined period of time.
-GASB 87 leases are now generally called financings, instead of upholding the previous distinction between capital and operating leases.
+One of the main reasons the Board initiated the project was to provide consistent accounting practices for all leases.
+By doing so, leases are more accurately recorded on financial statements as Lease Assets and Lease Liabilities.
+It is important to note that there is no longer a distinction between lease classifications of capital and operating leases, as all are now considered finance leases.

-As stated in GASB 87, firms are required to restate prior periods presented in their financials whenever it’s considered “practical”.
-Current guidance indicates that there is a high threshold for deeming previous year’s statements “impractical,” so entities should be prepared to restate previous years’ financial statements in order to comply with GASB 87.
+As stated in GASB 87, firms are required to restate prior periods presented in their financials whenever it’s considered “practical” to do so.
+Current guidance indicates that there is a high threshold for deeming previous year’s statements “impractical,” so entities should be prepared to restate previous years’ financial statements in order to comply with GASB 87 lease accounting standards.

-Furthermore, any of an entity’s previous statements must be accounted for in the same way.
-If an entity presents two years of financial information, then both years must be accounted for using the same standard, even if the standard for one year is not as effective the following year.
+Furthermore, any of an entity’s previous year’s statements must be accounted for in the same way.
+If an entity presents two years of financial information, then both years must be accounted for under GASB 87.

 If you are not sure where to start and are looking for accounting assistance, do not hesitate to contact us at LeaseCrunch to find out more about how to proceed amidst these new guidelines.